 Take action toward a better world alongside your fellow Neighbors through our Tzedek Box tribe and by staying up-to-date on the latest from the Religious Action Center.

 We hope to build a vibrant and diverse community of Jewish households across the country—and beyond!
 While the community is primarily geared towards those living outside New York City, there are no geographic restrictions for joining The Neighborhood.
-We do ask that you affirm that either you or a member of your household is Jewish.

 All of our worship services will continue to be livestreamed and available to the public.

 As a Neighbor of Central you will continue to hear and learn from Central Clergy as you do today through our livestream, classes, and programs.
-You will be able to join special member programs such as our High Holy Day Boot Camp where congregant and journalist Abby Pogrebin will interview guest teachers who will help us dissect core prayers recited for Rosh Hashanah and Yom Kippur, among many others.
+You will be able to join special member programs such as our High Holy Day Boot Camp where congregant and journalist Abby Pogrebin interviewed guest teachers who helped us dissect core prayers recited for Rosh Hashanah and Yom Kippur, among many others.
 We are not currently staffed to be able to provide pastoral attention or officiation.
 This type of one-to-one work is best done locally.
 We encourage you to remain at (or consider joining) your local synagogue or prayer community for more personal services.
 Alternatively, we can connect you to local clergy whenever possible.